 ARCIL provides a wide range of services in the rehabilitation field for children, youngsters and adults with disability or other special needs in the centre region of Portugal - technical support for children with SEN in inclusive schools, vocational and professional training, sheltered employment and integration in open labour market, occupational activities, residential facilities for children and adults, home care support and leisure time activities, including tourism for all.

 Mr João Canossa Dias, from ARCIL declared: “ARCIL, with its 40 years of experience promoting Inclusion and believing in the potential of human diversity, expects that this project will help our organizations learning and improving in partnership.”

-Artemi Sakellariadis, CSIE director, represents CSI in the project and stated : “We are delighted to be part of this project and look forward to making a positive contribution to the way pupil support is organised in schools.”
+Artemi Sakellariadis, director, who represents CSIE in the project, stated: “We are delighted to be part of this project and look forward to making a positive contribution to the way pupil support is organised in schools.”

 The European Association of Service providers for Persons with Disabilities is a non-profit European umbrella organization, established in 1996, and currently representing over 12,000 social and health services for persons with disabilities.
 EASPD advocates for effective and high-quality disability-related services in the field of education, employment and individualised support, in line with the UN CRPD principles, which could bring benefits not only to persons with disabilities, but to society as a whole.

 Luk Zelderloo, EASPD’s secretary General affirmed that “learning and support assistants are the centerpieces of an inclusive educational system.
 Creating conditions to empower these professionals in line with UN CRPD is essential.”